Connecticut Layoffs — August 2024

 | PosiGen Developer | Shelton | 78 |

-The largest notice was filed by PosiGen Developer at its Shelton facility, reporting 78 affected workers.
+The single largest action involved PosiGen Developer at its Shelton facility, reporting 78 affected workers.

 Trend & Outlook